fjp9/fjp9-is601homework3/readme.md

 1. The app now follows the REPL and command pattern. with support for the following commands: add, subtract, divide, multiply, exit, and menu.
 2. The commands are automatically loaded using plugins

+# Homework 6

+Added the following functionality:

+1. The app now using logging
+2. Added support for environment variables
+3. Added github workflows functionality